pangyuteng/pulmonary-vessel-seg/pvv/README.md

 `*`

 ```
-dist : distance-transform
+dist : distance-transform from vascular mask
-frangi : radius from max response of vesselness filter with varying sigma - computed from vessel mask
+frangi : radius from max response of vesselness filter with varying sigma - ** computed from vessel mask **
+bcsa: cross-sectional area computed from vascular mask
 scale-space-particle : https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3670102
 ```

 `**`  hmmm?

++ for visualization of the resulting PVVX for Vessel12 dataset see: <a href="test/viz.md">`test/viz.md`</a>.

 <hr>

+#### below was formatted to above table

 + John, Joyce, et al. "Pulmonary vessel volume in idiopathic pulmonary fibrosis compared with healthy controls aged> 50 years."
 Scientific Reports 13.1 (2023): 4422.